 Shuttered Bike Builders

 Some great manufacturers have regrettably disappeared.
 Ten years ago it seemed like many of the bikes I was building were Serottas of one model or another.
 A good chunk of the rest were Gurus.
 Serotta unfortunately fell on hard times and closed in 2013.
 Guru followed suit in early 2016.
-Fit Werx now represents some manufacturers that did not even exist ten years ago, such as Kelly Bedford (formerly with Serotta), T-Lab (rising like Fawkes, the phoenix, from the ashes of Guru), and most recently Factor and Open.
+Fit Werx now represents some manufacturers that did not even exist ten years ago, such as Kelly Bedford (formerly with Serotta), and most recently Factor and Open.

 One Thing that Has Not Changed…